 Each of the foregoing is true, within my personal knowledge, and complete so as to not be misleading.

-As used herein the term “Installment Premium Payment” shall mean one of the following: (1) $1,800,000 payable two (2) business days after receipt by CCSI from the Company of a copy of the joint written concurrence (the “Joint Concurrence”) of the Company GE referred to in Section 4.1(ii) of the XONON Agreement as to the completion of Milestone 1 under the XONON Agreement, (2) $1,600,000 payable two (2) business days after receipt by CCSI from the Company of the Joint Concurrence as to completion of Milestone 2 under the XONON Agreement; (3) $5,300,000 payable two (2) business days after receipt by CCSI from the Company of the Joint Concurrence as to completion of Milestone 3 under the XONON Agreement.
-As used herein “Unpaid Premium Payment” on any determination date shall mean the aggregate of all Installment Premium Payments described above, less any sums paid by the Issuer pursuant to this Letter of Credit, less the amount, if any, of the Installment Premium Payments which have been paid to the beneficiary hereof without the necessity of any drawing on this letter of credit (as evidenced only by a written confirmation of such payment, executed by an officer of the beneficiary of this letter of credit) and less the amount of any Installment Premium Payment for which achievement of the milestone which is a condition thereof cannot be achieve (which amount shall be evidenced only by a written confirmation of the impossibility of attainment of such milestone, executed by an officer of the beneficiary of this letter of credit).”.
+As used herein the term “Installment Premium Payment” shall mean one of the following: (1) $1,800,000 payable two (2) business days after receipt by CCSI from the Company of a copy of the joint written concurrence (the “Joint Concurrence”) of the Company GE referred to in Section 4.1(ii) of the XONON Agreement as to the completion of Milestone 1 under the XONON Agreement, (2) $1,600,000 payable two (2) business days after receipt by CCSI from the Company of the Joint Concurrence as to completion of Milestone 2 under the XONON Agreement; (3) $5,300,000 payable on the same business day of receipt by CCSI from the Company of the Joint Concurrence as to completion of Milestone 3 under the XONON Agreement.
+As used herein “Unpaid Premium Payment” on any determination date shall mean the aggregate of all Installment Premium Payments described above, less any sums paid by the Issuer pursuant to this Letter of Credit, less the amount, if any, of the Installment Premium Payments which have been paid to the beneficiary hereof without the necessity of any drawing on this letter of credit (as evidenced only by a written confirmation of such payment, executed by an officer of the beneficiary of this letter of credit and an officer of the Company).

 EXHIBIT B